 “The upshot,” Wallace Continues.
 “Is that pro tennis involves intervals of time too brief for deliberate action.
 Temporally, we’re more in the operative range of reflexes, of pure physical reactions that bypass conscious thought.
 And yet an effective return of such a serve depends on a large set of decisions and physical adjustments that are a whole lot more involved and intentional than blinking, jumping when startled, etc.”

 The key, in other words, is to practice so often that the creative mind, and even conscious thought, does not enter into play.
-A player can return a serve with some creativity, by turning a wrist flat to achieve a flat return, and they can get a little top spin on a return by twisting the wrist a little at the point of impact, but these descriptions of the proper return are considered elementary, even to those that play tennis for recreation.
+A player can return a serve with some creativity, by turning a wrist flat to achieve a flat return, and they can get a little top spin on a return by twisting the wrist a little at the point of impact.
+These descriptions of the proper return are what many consider elementary, even to those that play tennis for recreation.
 For most tennis players, most of these elementary aspects of a proper return go out the window when a serve is flying at them at 130 mph.
-Even most of those listed in the top 100 seeds of professional tennis are satisfied to just return such a serve of that speed, but the elite of the elite can place it in a strategic position.
+Even most of those listed in the top 100 seeds of professional tennis are satisfied to return such a serve of that speed, but the elite of the elite can place it in a strategic position.
 How does one achieve the degree of mental mobilization necessary to return such a serve with a left turning topspin that hits the weakest point of their opponent’s court?
 The short answer is that the kinesthetic learner has achieved a point where they’re no longer thinking, a result of what Wallace says others may perceive to be inhuman, cruel, and youth stealing hours, months, and years of practice to achieve a kinesthetic sense.

 “Do, or do not, there is no try,” says Yoda.